ConvLab/ConvLab-3/convlab/nlu/jointBERT/README.md

 ## Performance on unified format datasets

 To illustrate that it is easy to use the model for any dataset that in our unified format, we report the performance on several datasets in our unified format.
 We follow `README.md` and config files in `unified_datasets/` to generate `predictions.json`, then evaluate it using `../evaluate_unified_datasets.py`.
 Note that we use almost the same hyper-parameters for different datasets, which may not be optimal.
+Trained models are available at [Hugging Face Hub](https://huggingface.co/ConvLab/bert-base-nlu).

 <table>
 <thead>